-DirectAsia's Comprehensive car insurance plans will benefit luxury car drivers who appreciate the flexibility of customising their coverage.
+DirectAsia's Comprehensive car insurance plans will benefit continental car drivers who appreciate the flexibility of customising their coverage based on needs.
 However, risk-prone drivers and those driving older or mid-priced sedans may not find a great bargain.

 Table of Contents